yenicapotediaz/k2/Documentation/tags/README.md

 ## Usage

 User can use certain part of ansible roles under /Kraken/roles directory through tags.
-To use tags with commands, user should set environment variable ( $KRAKEN_TAGS ) for the session bash executes those commands .
+To use tags with commands, user should set environment variable ( $KRAKEN_TAGS ) for the session bash executes those commands.

 ### Run with tag through kraken-lib image

 User should set an env variable for tag inside of the container that executes a command.
-For exmple. if you can set  $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up actual cluster
+For example, you can set  $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up actual cluster.

 ```bash